 And that’s how Forerunner Mentoring Program started.
 We paired up Twquan with Jonathan, our first mentor, and watched the Lord move.
 Twquan is currently attending a 4-year college with an emphasis in business.

 Over the next few years, we accepted more young men in our program and learned a lot of lessons the hard way.
 We have continued, and will continue, to find better ways to serve our young men and their families.
 Above all else, we believe that “relationships change lives.”
-First, a relationship with Jesus Christ, next, positive relationships with other people who have your best interest in mind.
+First, a relationship with Jesus Christ, and next, positive relationships with other people who have your best interest in mind.